CD10 Core: Combat

 When you are running games or playing a combat scenario in Celenia a lot of the immersion is created by the Keeper and players.
 Try to strive for keeping the tempo up, the rounds short and hide as many of the numbers as possible behind narratives.
 There is a reason CD10 does not have a hitpoint system.
 We're striving for a tense, quick and narratively focused combat system.
 It's more immersive to say that "I've been seriously injured" than "I lost 7 hitpoints" Players are also encouraged by the mechanics to think like a person, not think about mechanics to play a game optimally.

-Combat in CD10 relies on a turn-by-turn structure to help make sense of the chaos of combat and organize player and NPC actions.
-In the game world, however, each turn is somewhere between 1 and 5 seconds long, depending on what happens.
-There is no strict length of the turns, though.
+Combat in CD10 relies on a round-by-round structure to help make sense of the chaos of combat and organize player and NPC actions.
+In the game world, however, each round is somewhere between 1 and 5 seconds long, depending on what happens.
+There is no strict length of the rounds, though.
 They're as long as they need to be, but generally rarely over 3 seconds long.

 The Keeper should strive to not only keep combat flowing smoothly by executing everyone's actions in swift order, but also work to pressure players to keep the pace up.
 If the players start discussing tactics or planning to synchronize their actions mid-combat, the Keeper should break in and force the player to take action or lose their turn.
 There is not time to discuss tactics once combat begins!
 Keep the pace up and help players stay immersed!
 The Keeper and players all help to make this go as smoothly as possible.

-Remember, however, that the Keeper also most respect people with disabilities and neurodivergence.
+Remember, however, that the Keeper also must respect people with disabilities and neurodivergence.
 Don't put undue pressure on people who are not enjoying it!
-We're playing the game to have fun, and stressing someone out is never to anyone's enjoyment.
+We're playing the game to have fun, and stressing someone out who hasn't asked for it is never to anyone's enjoyment.

-It is also important to remember that while combat as a whole is segmented into distinct turns for you as players, it is not so in the game world.
+It is also important to remember that while combat as a whole is segmented into distinct rounds for you as players, it is not so in the game world.
 Everything happens largely at once, with only fractions of seconds between player and NPC actions.
-Let's go over how a turn is structured.
-Each turn follows a similar order.
+Let's go over how a round is structured.
+Each round follows a similar order.